 Starting at 2:00 p.m. on Sunday, May 7th, 2017 will be a joint hike of Springwater Trails (ST) and Victor Hiking Trails (VHT).
 For ST this is our regular Sunday weekly hike.
 For VHT this is a special hike outside of the monthly guided hike held on the 2nd Saturday of each month.

-This is a special educational hike event at MaryFrances Bluebird Haven (MFBBH), located at 235 County Rd 9 in Victor, NY. – – MFBBH entrance driveway, leading to the parking lot, is located on the east side of County Rd 9 (aka Victor-Egypt Rd) just south of intersect with Valentown Rd (which intersects from the west).
+This is a special educational hike event at MaryFrances Bluebird Haven (MFBBH), a Town of Victor park, located at 235 County Rd 9 in Victor, NY. – – MFBBH entrance driveway, leading to the parking lot, is located on the east side of County Rd 9 (aka Victor-Egypt Rd) just south of intersect with Valentown Rd (which intersects from the west).

 HIKING GROUPS, TRAIL ROUTING, (and map hyperlinks):